MittaAI/mitta-community/README.md

 If you prefer to use the pipelines locally on Google Cloud, you can install the [SlothAI framework](https://github.com/MittaAI/SlothAI).
 This framework allows you to run AI pipelines in your own environment.

 ### Storage Requirements
-Please note that some advanced pipelines may require dedicated database storage.
-For this purpose, you will need a [FeatureBase Cloud](https://cloud.featurebase.com) account.
-FeatureBase Cloud provides a cloud-based storage solution for AI pipeline data.
+Mitta provides shared database access to all accounts, which also isolates tables for each account.
+For more avanced use cases, you may elect to use a dedicated [FeatureBase Cloud](https://cloud.featurebase.com) account.

 SlothAI will eventually support other database storage layers, providing more flexibility.